 Marilyn H. Oermann, PhD, RN, ANEF, FAAN, is Thelma M. Ingles Professor of Nursing and Director of Evaluation and Educational Research, Duke University School of Nursing, Durham, NC.
-She is the author/co-author of 18 nursing education books and many articles on teaching and evaluation in nursing, and writing for publication.
-She is the Editor of Nurse Educator and the Journal of Nursing Care Quality and is past Editor of the Annual Review of Nursing Education.
-Dr. Oermann received the National League for Nursing Award for Excellence in Nursing Education Research, Sigma Theta Tau Elizabeth Russell Belford Award for Excellence in Education, and American Association of Colleges of Nursing Scholarship of Teaching and Learning Excellence Award.
+She is the author/co-author of 19 nursing education books and many articles on teaching and evaluation in nursing, and on writing for publication.
+She is Editor of Nurse Educator and Journal of Nursing Care Quality and is past Editor of the Annual Review of Nursing Education.

 Jennie C. De Gagne, PhD, DNP, RN-BC, CNE, ANEF, is Associate Professor, Duke University School of Nursing, Durham, NC.
 She has consulted with a variety of nursing schools, including in South Korea, Ghana, South Africa, and Taiwan, on nursing program development, continuing education, and/or faculty development.
 As an expert in educational technology, Dr. De Gagne’s research focuses on promoting cybercivility among health professions students and faculty across the curriculum, policies, and guidelines.
 She is the author/co-author of three books including two Korean-translated nursing education textbooks, and more than 50 publications, including 35 articles in peer-reviewed journals.
 She has made over 50 professional presentations nationally and internationally.